 Spawning Tank

-The spawning tank should contain plenty of floating plants, and the water temperature needs to be around 80o F.
+Your spawning tank should have lots of aquarium plants and a water temperature of around 80o F.

 Spawning